Rahul4585/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 ## 🏆 Results

-By the conclusion of this project, the following outcomes are incorprated:

-- **Accurate Machine Learning Model**: Developed a machine learning model that reliably predicted the triage grade of cybersecurity incidents (True Positive, Benign Positive, False Positive) with high performance metrics, including macro-F1 score, precision, and recall.
-The **hyperparameter-tuned Decision Tree model** is anticipated to achieve the best results.

-- **Comprehensive Performance Analysis**: Provided a detailed analysis of the model's performance, including insights into the most influential features in the prediction process.
-This will involve evaluating feature importance, understanding the impact of various features on the model’s predictions, and identifying areas for potential improvement.
+The **Decision Tree Classifier**, after **Hyperparameter tuning**, emerged as the top-performing model with an accuracy of **80.8%**, and strong macro-F1 score, macro-precision and macro-recall scores.
+This optimized model effectively classifies cybersecurity incidents into True Positive, Benign Positive, and False Positive categories, outperforming other models like Random Forest and XGBoost.

+Feature importance analysis also provided crucial insights into the most influential factors driving these predictions, aiding in the identification of key variables that contribute to accurate triage classification.
+This project demonstrates the potential of machine learning to enhance cybersecurity incident management, ensuring faster and more accurate decision-making.

 ---